Best Gerbil Food: What I Feed My Gerbils and Why

 Protein: 16.44% | Fat: 9.91% | Fiber: 11.59%

-If you want to avoid pellets in your gerbil’s seed mix altogether, we recommended formulating your own mix or purchasing one from Etsy.
+If you want to avoid pellets in your gerbil’s seed mix altogether, I recommend formulating your own mix or purchasing one from Etsy.

 Robin’s Pellet-Free Gerbil Mix is high in fat, however.
-We usually recommend a fat analysis of less than 9%, and this is just slightly over that limit.
+I usually recommend a fat analysis of less than 9%, and this is just slightly over that limit.

 You can balance this out by providing a larger amount of low-fat lab blocks and fresh fruits and veggies, and a smaller amount of seed mix.